xyloflake/SVC16/README.md

 The goal in one word is **simplicity**.
 It should be simple to understand every instruction, to write machine code that runs on it, and to write a compiler for it.

-The instruction set and the design in general are in no way meant to be "realistic depictions" of something that would make sense in real hardware.
+The instruction set and the design in general are in no way meant to resemble something that would make sense in real hardware.
 It is also not intended to be as simple and elegant as it could possibly be.

 This repo contains an emulator to run games or programs.
 It can be installed with cargo: